lailaviana/dgfr/README.md

 <!-- badges: end -->

 The purpose of the dgfr package is to enable the visualization of sequence diversity within gene/protein families.
-In addition, it is also possible to determine the optimal number of clusters for grouping members of gene families based on sequence similarity and to calculate the mean/median similarity inside each cluster.
+It is also possible to determine the optimal number of clusters for grouping members of gene families based on sequence similarity and to calculate the mean/median similarity inside each cluster.

 ## Installation